cdoebler1/ILLO/docs/ILLO_Quick_Start_Guide.md

     - **LEFT** = Sound enabled
     - **RIGHT** = Sound disabled (longer battery life)
 2. **Power on** - ILLO will start in AI Intelligence mode (rainbow colors)
-3. **Watch for the startup light sequence** - indicates successful boot
+3. **Watch for the startup light sequence**—indicates a successful boot

 ---